gammu/gammu/docs/manual/smsd/run.rst

 Description
 -----------

-Gammu SMSD can be configured by RunOnReceive directive (see :ref:`gammu-smsdrc` for details) to run defined program after receiving message.
+Gammu SMSD can be configured by :config:option:`RunOnReceive` directive (see :ref:`gammu-smsdrc` for details) to run defined program after receiving message.

 This parameter is executed through shell, so you might need to escape some special characters and you can include any number of parameters.
 Additionally